Autumn Crisis of 1850: Events in Kurhessen in November

 However, the settlement of the conflict was undermined by events in Kurhessen in early November 1850.
 On October 26, the Bundestag decided to invade, and on November 1, Bavarian-Austrian troops entered Kurhessen.
 In the dispute that then broke out again in the Prussian cabinet, the ministers who were willing to reach an agreement still retained the upper hand; Prussia only demanded of Vienna that the Prussian stage roads in Kurhessen not be affected.

 Austria, however, demanded that Prussia withdraw its troops in Kurhessen, which were supposed to secure the roads.
 This, however, seemed to the Prussian cabinet to be an unbearable imposition.
 Frederick William IV ordered general mobilization on November 5.
 On November 8, Prussian and Bavarian troops exchanged fire near Bronnzell (south of Fulda); officers intervened, however, and prevented further fighting.

-Still, on November 21, the king opened the Prussian Diet with a bellicose speech justifying mobilization.
+Still, on November 21, the king opened the Landtag of Prussia with a bellicose speech justifying mobilization.
 Three days later, Schwarzenberg issued an ultimatum demanding Prussia's complete withdrawal from Kurhessen within 48 hours.
-"War now seemed inevitable," according to David E. Barclay.
 But Otto von Manteuffel, the new Prussian prime minister since November 6, managed to meet with Schwarzenberg.